sagemath/sagewiki_to_gh-2022-10-10/days49_projects.md

   Sage / would be useful for teaching

   Tom^2, Alejandro, Elizabeth, Jessica, Aladin, Austin, Laura

+* Update/fix doctests from the French Sage book

 * Marc, Nathann, Nicolas, Guillaume: fix the web version to make sure its 100% consistent with the paper version